Emergency Medicine

 Triage

 The first person your child will see is the triage nurse, who assesses each patient's condition and prioritizes them according to their clinical urgency.
 This means that, although you may have arrived before other patients, you may not necessarily be treated before them.
-For example, regardless of who arrived first, a child with severe burns will be treated before a child with a rash.
-Our goal is to keep waiting times short, and you will be given updates as often as possible.
-If you think that your child's condition is worsening and he or she needs immediate care, please let the nurse know.
+For example, a child with severe burns will be treated before a child with a rash, regardless of who arrives first.
+Our goal is to keep waiting times short, and you will be updated as often as possible.
+If you think that your child's condition is worsening and they need immediate care, please let the nurse know.

-The pediatric emergency room lobby is a newly renovated space designed to match the rest of the children’s hospital complete with colorful seating and an interactive gaming system called BEAM™, an award-winning installation that turns any physical space to an immersive and active environment for children older than age two.
+The pediatric emergency room lobby is designed to match the rest of the children’s hospital, complete with colorful seating and an interactive gaming system called BEAM™, which turns the lobby into an immersive and active environment for children.

 Treatment Area